ansible/azure-testing/guide_azure.rst

 * resource group name
 * security group name
 * tag key
+* tag key_value

-You can control host groupings by either defining environment variables or creating an azure.ini file in your current working directory.
+You can control host groupings by either defining environment variables or creating an azure_rm_inventory.ini file in your current working directory.

+NOTE: An .ini file will take precedence over environment variables.

+NOTE: The name of the .ini file is the basename of the inventory script (i.e. 'azure_rm_inventory') with a '.ini' extension.
+This allows you to copy, rename and customize the inventory script and have matching .ini files all in the same directory.

 Control grouping using the following variables defined in the environment: